The Top 5 Benefits of Running Intervals for 5K Runners

 Burns Calories for Hours

-One of the most widespread motivations for runners is to loose a few extra pounds that you.
-For others it might be as simple as staying in shape.
+One of the most widespread motivations for runners is to lose a few extra pounds.
+For others, it might be as simple as staying in shape.

 By running slightly more miles than the actual race you will be able to handle the standard 5K miles more comfortably and I have the endurance to push your body a little further for when you see the finish line.